Flexibility, Convenience for Working APNs

 Doctor of Nursing Practice (Post-Master's)

-The post-master’s online DNP program requires 33 to 37 credits of coursework and about 1,000 clinical hours.
+The post-master’s online DNP program requires 44 credits of coursework and about 1,000 clinical hours.
 You can apply the clinical hours logged in your master’s program toward the 1,000-hour requirement.
 The DNP program includes three required visits to the University of Northern Colorado campus.
-You’ll finish the degree with a capstone project that addresses issues you encounter in your own professional practice.
+You’ll finish the degree with a DNP scholarly project that addresses issues you encounter in your own professional practice.
 The DNP program is accredited by the Commission on Collegiate Nursing Education (CCNE).

 Take the next step!
 Explore courses, contact information and admission requirements.